stephbuon/hansard-speakers/README.md

 Steps:
 1. Downlood the speaker name data.

-2.

-3. Initialize the disambiguation process.
-Over terminal do: `placeholder`.
-Over SLURM do: `job.sbatch`.
+2. Initialize the disambiguation process.
+Over terminal do: `python3 run.py --cores 3`.
+Over SLURM do: `sbatch job.sbatch`.
 Running the

+Must have a minimum of three cores.